Men And Eating Disorders

 There’s also a risk of damage to your digestive system, your teeth, to your vocal cords.
 And then of course, if you are trying laxatives or something else to process that food that you’ve eaten more quickly there’s a risk of misuse of medication or other substances as well.

-Going through that list of celebrities I mentioned earlier, it does seem to be the most common one.
+Going through the list of celebrities I mentioned earlier, it does seem to be the most common one.

 I haven’t got any data to back me up, but my own hunch is that when you’re going through periods of needing to be super strict and focused on body image, then when you get the chance to feel that you can ease up, it can become much more difficult to moderate or control portions.